willemdj/erlsom/doc/reference.md

 - `Stack` is a representation of the 'stack' that is maintained by erlsom.
 - `Event` is the sax event that erlsom was processing when it ran into problems.

 If specified, the continuation function is called whenever the end of the input XML document is reached before the parsing of the XML has finished.
 The function should have 1 argument (Continuation_state).
 It should return a tuple `{NewData, NewState}`, where NewData should be the next block of data (again a list of unicode code points or binary data - but the data type has to be the same for each invocation, and it has to match the data type of XML), and NewState is the information that is passed to the next invocation.
-Note: if the encoding of the document supports multi-byte characters (UTF8, UTF16) you don’t have to ensure that each block of data contains only complete characters - but in case of UTF16 encoding you do have to ensure that you return an odd number of bytes.
+Note: if the encoding of the document supports multi-byte characters (UTF8, UTF16) you donâ€™t have to ensure that each block of data contains only complete characters - but in case of UTF16 encoding you do have to ensure that you return an odd number of bytes.

-If the ‘output_encoding’ option is used, the text values will be binary encoded - but the values that are specified as integer in the XSD will still be integers.
+If the â€˜output_encodingâ€™ option is used, the text values will be binary encoded - but the values that are specified as integer in the XSD will still be integers.

 ### <a name="scan_file">scan_file/2</a> ###